Code of Business Conduct and Ethics

 Employees should take steps to safeguard confidential information by keeping such information secure, limiting access to such information to those Employees who have a “need to know” in order to do their job, and avoiding discussion of confidential information in public areas, for example, in elevators, on planes and on mobile phones.

 Confidential information may be disclosed to others when disclosure is authorized by the Company or legally mandated.
 The obligation to preserve confidential information is ongoing, even after termination of employment.

 Conflicts of Interest

-- Corporate Opportunities.
-Taking personally opportunities that are discovered through the use of corporate property, information or position, or using corporate property, information or position for personal gain or competing with the Company.
+• Corporate Opportunities.
+Taking personal opportunities that are discovered through the use of corporate property, information or position, or using corporate property, information or position for personal gain or competing with the Company.
 Such action is prohibited.

-- Gifts.
-Receiving from, or giving to, a supplier, customer or competitor, gifts, gratuities, special allowances, discounts or other benefits not generally available.
-De minimus gifts given or received in the normal course of business will be allowed.
+• Gifts.
+Receiving from or giving to a supplier, customer or competitor, gifts, gratuities, special allowances, discounts or other benefits not generally available.
+De minimus gifts received or given in the normal course of business will be allowed.

-- Loans.
-Providing loans to, or guarantees of obligations of, Employees or their family members.
+• Loans.
+Providing loans to or guaranteeing obligations of Employees or their family members.
 Such activity will not be allowed without the prior written approval of the Chief Financial Officer, and if appropriate, the Board of Directors or a committee of the Board.
 The Company will not extend, maintain or arrange for any personal loan to or for any director or executive officer (or the equivalent thereof).

 The Company’s success depends on building productive relationships with one another and third parties based on honesty, integrity, ethical behavior and mutual trust.
 Every Employee should endeavor to deal fairly with each of our customers, suppliers, competitors and other Employees.
 No Employee should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practices.